 3. Are there any special considerations for selling products, like from an Etsy shop, on Pinterest?

 Definitely!
-When promoting products, leverage Product Rich Pins to automatically display real-time pricing and availability.
-Make sure your own pins are high-quality product shots, and your descriptions include relevant keywords a shopper would use, turning browsers into buyers.
+Use Product Rich Pins to automatically display real-time pricing and availability.
+Make sure your Pinterest pins are high-quality product images, and include keywords your customers are likely to search.
+For Pinterest blogging strategy, this method blends product sales with valuable content.

 4. Can Idea Pins make me money on Pinterest?